 On your nonfiction author Book page, proving that your book holds value, beyond entertainment is a huge bonus!

 Readers trust reviewers.
-Even one’s they don’t know very well.
+Even ones they don’t know very well.
 This is called social proof, and it’s powerful.
-So if you have endorsements, reviews or quotes about your book, do not hesitate to use them.
+So if you have endorsements, reviews, or quotes about your book, do not hesitate to use them.
 If you don’t have endorsements yet, that’s okay.
 Stellar marketing copy can make up for it.
 Or like some nonfiction authors choose to do, for aesthetic and other reasons, you can add these to your press page.
-Especially if those reviews are in longform.
+Especially if those reviews are in long form.

-Attention grabbing Marketing Copy
+3-Attention-Grabbing Marketing Copy

-The second biggest driver of assessing a book’s worth next to the cover itself, is the marketing copy.
+The second biggest driver of assessing a book’s worth next to the cover itself is the marketing copy.
 You can use your back cover copy on your website, or you can expand on it and include more elaborate marketing copy since there’s room for it on your nonfiction author book page.
 We generally recommend this.

 It should be noted that unlike with fiction marketing copy, nonfiction marketing copy needs to be direct.
 You can’t just entice the reader, you need to tell them exactly what they’ll get out of your book.
 What are the benefits of reading your book?

-Buy-Now Buttons are a Must-Have on Your Nonfiction Author Book Page
+4-Buy-Now Buttons are a Must-Have on Your Nonfiction Author Book Page

 As with any Book page, your buy-now buttons are your call to action on your nonfiction author book page.
 You can’t talk your book up and show off the cover just to leave your readers hanging.
 They’re going to want a clear and easy way to buy your book.
 These buttons make it obvious.
 They show them where to buy and how in a simple click or two.

-We like to include options for these buttons, so that readers have a choice.
+We like to include options for these buttons so that readers have a choice.
 Linking to your favorite local bookstore, or even Barnes and Noble gives them options.
 Of course, you can link directly to Amazon, if that’s your preference.
 Just have the buy-now buttons there

-Yes, You’ll Need to Prove Yourself Too, As a Nonfiction Author
+5-Yes, You’ll Need to Prove Yourself Too, As a Nonfiction Author

 Because you’re a non-fiction author, you need to establish yourself as an expert on your topic.
 And you’ll need to prove it.
 This is the place to brag.
 You’ll want to show off how your experience informs your expertise.
 You can do this by including your professional bio, listing your accomplishments and accolades, and getting endorsements from those you’ve helped.